New Mexico Wildflowers: Parsley Family

 Flowers are organized alphabetically by genus and species.
 Hover over a photo series to control the images.

 In October 2025 I noticed this plant growing thickly along the little creek that tumbles down from Carlito Springs.
-Based on the leaves, it's either Western water hemlock (Cicuta douglasii) or spotted water hemlock (C. maculata), whose ranges overlap in New Mexico.
+I was back in June 2026 to get photos of the flowers.
+Based on known distributions, I believe that this stand is of spotted water hemlock (Cicuta maculata) rather than its close cousin, Western water hemlock (C, douglasii).
 Either species is among the most poisonous plants out there.
-I'll be back in the summer of 2026 for photos of the flowers.

 Fendler's Biscuitroot, Fendler's Spring Parsley (Cymopterus glomeratus)